 2005 saw the release of Rachel's first fully produced album 'Life Changes Everything Changes…' again on her own label RMK Music, this time distributed by V2 Records.
 Throughout the next two years Rachel toured extensively in the UK and played select venues in Canada and America promoting her music and receiving rave reviews wherever she performed.

-Outside of music Rachel's hobbies and interests include: Mountain biking, hiking, camping, dancing, yoga, complimentary therapies, and healthy food.
+Outside of music Rachel's interests include: Mountain biking, hiking, camping, dancing, yoga, complimentary therapies, and healthy food.
 Rachel has been healing clients with intergrated bodywork, Reflexology and Reiki, health and nutrition for some years now.
 "After all, music is a healing art, so now I have more strings to my bow" she says.
 In Motor-racing, she competed in Mazda's Formula Woman' series.
-A keen motor-cyclist, she owns a Honda CB500 in the UK, which she rode to Monaco and back to watch the F1 Grand Prix!
+A keen motor-cyclist, she owned a Honda CB500 in the UK, which she rode to Monaco and back to watch the F1 Grand Prix!
 Rachel also accompanied Randy Mamola around Portugals' Estoril circuit at an average speed of 200kph... yes, she is brave!
-At home, she loves chilling out with her daughter, listening and playing music, spending time in nature, cooking and baking.
-Rachel is a fine cook who also loves baking gluten free cakes and cookies- certain friends call her Bakin' Rach!
+At home, she loves playing with her daughter, riding bicycles, listening and composing music, spending time in nature, cooking and baking.
+Rachel is a fine chef who also loves baking gluten free cakes and cookies- certain friends call her Bakin' Rach!
 In 2013, Rachel was introduced to the world of Raw Chocolate, and has since not looked back.
 She has added, to her many other skills, Chocolatiere, and prodces her own range of delicious organic chocolates (made with honey), called 'Chocologie' which you can find on facebook.
 She makes these fresh and can only deliver locally, but they are well worth a drive to Tempe, AZ!
 In winter she can post to places within the USA.